 I can do a little more now to shape the workplace in which both I, and those I know supervise, exist.
 I can make sure we are paying an even wage for work, not paying more for a certain type of person.
 I can create an environment where we consider the people around us in our decisions.
 And I can choose, and encourage others to choose to be kind; deeply, meaningfully, genuinely.

 I can’t do much to stop the unkindness in our larger culture.
 I can’t tell police officers that their job is to successfully apprehend suspects, no matter their age or size or skin color, so they can go to trial, rather than killing them in the streets.
-I can’t make that State of Alabama see the burden it places on people when they say some consenting adult relationships are more important than others.
+I can’t make the State of Alabama see the burden it places on people when they say some consenting adult relationships are more important than others.
 I can’t express how damaging it is to young minds when a large swath of the country declares a President illegitimate because of the color of his skin.

 But, in every moment, we all have the choice to be kind.
 In small ways and big we can stop, wherever we are, and look around us.
 We can try to see in each other the burdens we are carrying, the scars, and the triggers, and the damages that have been done.
 We can offer to carry or share those burdens, just for a few steps, just for a little while.